openhp/HeatPumpController/README.md

 - connect USB-> UART converter
 - start Arduino IDE
 - open the firmware file
-- select board and MCU in the Tools menu (hint: we are using 328p, 16Mhz, 5V)
+- select board and MCU in the Tools menu (hint: we are using "mini" board with 328p MCU)
 - press the "Upload" button in the interface and "Reset" on the Arduino

 For arduinos with old bootloader you need to update it.
 (Tools-> Burn Bootloader).<br>